 The Ninth Circuit's CM/ECF (Case Management/Electronic Case Files) system is mandatory for all attorneys filing in the Court, unless they are granted an exemption.
 All non-exempted attorneys who appear in an ongoing case are required to register for and to use CM/ECF.
 Registration and information about CM/ECF is available on the Court's website at www.ca9.uscourts.gov under Electronic Filing-CM/ECF.
-Read the Circuit Rules, especially Ninth Circuit Rule 25-5, for guidance on CM/ECF, including which documents can and cannot be filed electronically.
+Read the Circuit Rules, especially Ninth Circuit Rule 25-5, for guidance on filing documents electronically via CM/ECF, and see the CM/ECF User Guide for a complete list of the available types of filing events.